 - Overcoming impostor syndrome by proving ourselves to others puts the control of how we see ourselves squarely in their hands.
 Our boss, our colleagues, that group of moms that hang out in the carpark at school.
 When my whole aim is to prove myself to others, my work, my effort, my excellence all becomes fueled by what other people think.
 But the opinion of another is an uncontrollable, fickle, changeable thing that can never satisfy the soul-deep craving for acceptance we all carry.

-What if it’s not our impostor syndrome that drives us to crave acceptance from others and from our achievements.
-What if our yearning for outside affirmation and acceptance is actually at the core of the issue and impostor syndrome is only it’s manifestation?
+What if it’s not our impostor syndrome that drives us to crave validation from others and from our achievements.
+What if our yearning for outside affirmation and acceptance is actually at the core of the issue and impostor syndrome is only its manifestation?
 What if we keep getting the wrong prescription because we keep making the wrong diagnoses about what is at the core of our condition?

 - The core issue is not that we feel like a fraud, it’s that we don’t feel accepted and we are looking for that acceptance in the wrong place.
-All of our work and effort becomes about cultivating an image and manipulating acceptance because the fact is that we are deeply and intimately dependant on it.
+All of our work and effort becomes about cultivating an image and manipulating acceptance because the fact is that we are deeply and intimately dependent on it.